Getting in touch

 Yes, knitting needles are allowed on board the plane.

-If you are travelling with an infant then you can carry milk on board which exceeds 100ml.
+If you are traveling with an infant then you can carry milk on board that exceeds 100ml.
 You can only take the amount needed for your journey and it may be subject to additional tests.

 Yes, you can take on board all solid make-up.
 Any liquids, gels or pastes must be in containers no bigger than 100ml and must fit within one transparent resealable bag.

 In the unlikely event that this does happen please speak to a member of staff from the handling agent for your airline.
 You can find the handling agent for your airline by selecting your airline and using the relevant contact details.

 In the unlikely event that your baggage is damaged when it arrives please speak to a member of staff from the handling agent for your airline.
 You can find the handling agent for your airline by selecting your airline and using the relevant contact details.